 We work together with parents so kids can grow up safe.

 A senior in high school has different worries than what a kindergartener experiences.
 But whatever is concerning them, we take those concerns seriously.
-We are dedicated to protecting the wellbeing of every girl and boy in our schools.
+We are dedicated to protecting the wellbeing of every student in our schools.

 Bullying Prevention — Your child should feel welcomed when they go to school.
 Learn about how we are fighting bullying, and how you can help.